toddaustin07/onlinestatusmon/README.md

 ##### Polling Interval
 How often you want to ask SmartThings for the status of the device IDs configured will depend on the urgency you need to be notified when it changes status.
 There is a practical limit on the number and frequency of requests you can send to SmartThings before you exceed rate limits.
 So the polling interval is given in number of **minutes**, with 1 minute as the most frequent allowed, and 10,080 as the least frequent (10,080 minutes == once a week).

+Note that this value can be changed at any time and will take effect immediately.

 ##### Proxy Type
 If you are using the edgebridge server, then this can be left to the default.
 The 'custom' option is reserved for more advanced users.